VISTA-Bench: Do Vision-Language Models Really Understand Visualized Text as Well as Pure Text?: Additional Experiments

 Due to the open-ended and image-based nature of the generation process, all outputs are assessed via \textbf{human evaluation}.
 For each generated result, annotators verify \textbf{\textit{(i)} generation validity:} whether a readable question/answer is produced in the specified region and \textbf{\textit{(ii)} answer correctness:} whether the final answer is correct.
 This protocol enables reliable judgment of both layout-controlled generation and task performance, which is not robustly captured by automatic string matching.

 Across 200 evaluated instances, 149 yield valid generations in which the model produces readable question/option text in the designated region and outputs a final answer (see Figure~\ref{fig:qwenimage_case} for a representative example), while 50 are labeled as \textit{no question} due to failures to generate a readable question or answer; one additional sample shows minor encoding artifacts and is excluded.
-Considering all 200 samples, Qwen-Image-Edit achieves an overall accuracy of 22.5\% and the accuracy remains similar at 22.15\% when restricted to the 149 valid samples.
+Considering all 200 samples, Qwen-Image-Edit achieves an overall accuracy of 22.5\%.
+When the evaluation is restricted to the 149 samples that are generated according to the predefined rules, the accuracy remains similar at 22.15\%.
 The small difference suggests that end-to-end performance is limited not only by generation stability under constrained layouts, but also by the difficulty of correctly extracting semantics and reasoning from pixel-level text even when the visualized text is successfully produced.

-Overall, these results indicate that generative multimodal models such as Qwen-Image can naturally interface with VISTA-Bench and be evaluated in an end-to-end visualized-text setting.
+Overall, these results indicate that generative multimodal models such as Qwen-Image-Edit can naturally interface with VISTA-Bench and be evaluated in an end-to-end visualized-text setting.
 However, their performance is jointly constrained by generation robustness and downstream visualized-text understanding.
 More broadly, this experiment suggests that visualized text introduces challenges beyond conventional OCR or text-conditioned generation, further motivating VISTA-Bench as a meaningful testbed for studying vision-centric language understanding in next-generation multimodal systems.

 \makeatletter \makeatother

 \makeatletter \makeatother

 \makeatletter \makeatother